 - c.
-Verify that the source is the Orb_Cal_TF product, and that the output directory is correct. - d.
-In the Processing Parameters tab, change the following settings (Figure 11): - Click the button next to Map Projection.
+Verify that the source is \Orb\Cal\TF product, and that the output directory is correct. - d.
+In the Processing Parameters tab, change the following settings (Figure 11): - i.
+Click the button next to Map Projection.
 Select "UTM / WGS 84 (Automatic)" from the Projection dropdown menu and click OK.
 The correct UTM zone will be automatically selected based on the granule location and displayed for the Map Projection. - ii.
-If desired, you may set the pixel spacing to a value other than the source pixel spacing. - iii.
-Note that if you processed multiple polarizations in previous steps, there will be multiple Source Bands listed.
+If desired, you may set the pixel spacing to a value other than the source pixel spacing.

+Figure 11: Range Doppler Terrain Correction Processing Parameters iii.
+Note that if you had multiple polarizations in previous steps, there will be multiple Source Bands listed.